benbjohnson/sql-parser/content/gophers-slack-community.md

 ### How can I be invited to join?

-GA has setup an email address, slack@gopheracademy.com.
-Just send your request to that email address and one of the administrators will pick it up and send you an invitation.
+GA has setup an [invite form](https://docs.google.com/forms/d/1Wk7Alq-lp9sgH3h___zMPmh4gAaghsGpnnsW0Pa_9Ik/viewform?fbzx=4754263898376949596#start=invite).
+Provide your full name and email address and an invite will be sent to you.
+We also have an email address, slack@gopheracademy.com.
+If the form is not working for you, send your request to that email address and one of the administrators will pick it up and send you an invitation.

 ### How can I become an administrator?